robcarver17/pysystemtrade/docs/userguide.md

 - `get_instrument_currency`: Returns str
 - `_get_fx_data(currency1, currency2)`  Returns Tx1 pandas data frame

 You should not override get_fx_for_instrument, or any of the other private fx related methods.
-Once , then these methods will interact to give the correct fx rate for get_fx_for_instrument(), handling cross rates and working them out when needed.
+Once you've created a _get_fx_data method, then these methods will interact in the Data () base class methods to give the correct fx rate for get_fx_for_instrument(), handling cross rates and working them out when needed.

+Finally data methods should not do any caching and store results that are read in.
+[Caching](#caching) is done within the system.

 #### Creating a new type of data (or extending an existing one)